 Three buckets, three response playbooks.
 Anything else burns response capacity and trust.

 Most shadow AI writeups treat every unsanctioned tool as a crisis.
-That is analytically wrong and operationally paralyzing.
+That's analytically wrong and operationally paralyzing.
 The bulk of what discovery surfaces is personal productivity use with no customer data, no source code, no financial information attached.
-Treat a PM drafting meeting agendas in ChatGPT the same way you treat an engineer pasting proprietary algorithms into a public model and you have burned response capacity twice and trust three times.
+Treat a PM drafting meeting agendas in ChatGPT the same way you treat an engineer pasting proprietary algorithms into a public model and you've burned response capacity twice and trust three times.

 Drafting personal meeting notes or email replies with no confidential content